AI for Social Services Case Worker

 Voice-to-Case-Note Workflow with Otter.ai

-You'll be able to dictate your observations immediately after a home visit, right from your car, and have Otter.ai turn your spoken notes into a text transcript.
+By the end of this guide, you'll be able to dictate your observations immediately after a home visit — right from your car — and have Otter.ai turn your spoken notes into a text transcript.

 Personal Caseload Tracker in Notion

-You'll build a personal caseload dashboard in Notion (separate from the state system) where you can track required visit dates, upcoming court deadlines, and case status at a glance.
+By the end of this guide, you'll have a personal caseload dashboard in Notion — separate from the state system — where you can track required visit dates, upcoming court deadlines, and case status ...

 Intermediate45-60 minutes